metricq/metricq-python/docs/howto/source.rst

 .. note::
     The coroutine overriding :meth:`Source.task` is not restarted if it returned an exception.
-    Make sure to handle errors appropriately, such as :meth:`Source.send` raising :exc:`source.MetricSendError`.
+    Make sure to handle errors appropriately, such as :meth:`Source.send` raising :exc:`~exceptions.PublishFailed`.

 Improving constant-rate sources: using :class:`IntervalSource`
 --------------------------------------------------------------